• Skip to main content

 However, none of the strategies tested show a significant edge and this supports other analysis I have done in the past on divergence.

-There may be some signal coming from the RSI divergence, however, it is weak and unlikely to be a worthwhile strategy on its own.
+There may be some signal coming from the RSI divergence trading strategy, however, it is weak and unlikely to be a worthwhile strategy on its own.

 It could be worth exploring further since it is possible to improve an overall strategy by combining weak signals with other stronger signals.
 (The sum can be stronger than the parts).